mykelalvis/FT/Traveller/Adventures/Tripwire.md

 ### HACKING THE NETWORK

 Hacking the computer network to initiate the emergency breach procedure can only be done from a secure terminal inside one of the security zones.
-This can be done from one of the engineering buildings inside Zone 1 (such as the power grid control, engineering systems or computer control centre).
+This can be done from one of the engineering buildings inside Zone 1 (such as the power grid control, engineering systems or computer control center).

 The usual stealth procedures will be needed to gain access to the appropriate building.
 Once inside a Computers check DM –4 is